01 of 14

-Marble all over gives it a royal feel (and so does the chandelier), and the sleek decorative elements provide a contemporary touch.
-The ledge at the back of the tub provides ample space for products and some relaxing candles, and is a clever way to put all that extra space to good use.Continue to 3 of 14 below.
+The all-over marble and classic chandelier give it a royal feel, while the sleek decorative elements provide a contemporary touch.
+The ledge at the back of the tub provides ample space for products and some relaxing candles, and it is a clever way to put all that extra space to good use.Continue to 3 of 14 below.

 03 of 14

 Worried about getting enough storage space for all your items?
 With a large custom-made cabinet, you get all the space you need for everyone using the master bathroom.

 This particular master bathroom by Hawksview Homes has a traditional style, with wood cabinets, wood floors, and a tiled, glass-walled shower.
 This bathroom is warm and inviting, thanks to the neutral shades of its decor.
 You could easily incorporate colored items based on the season, making it very versatile.Continue to 4 of 14 below.

 Make every visit to the bathroom feel like a spa day by choosing soothing colors—sea-like blue-green, in this case—and natural elements everywhere.
 This spa-like bathroom by Brendon Barre, via Decor Pad, features wood cabinets, a stone sink, and tile floor to make the whole welcoming and relaxing.